Stekeblad/stekeblad.optimizely.analyzers/ReadMe.md

 ![Example of analyzer warnings and a codefix preview](https://github.com/Stekeblad/stekeblad.optimizely.analyzers/blob/master/doc/images/ExampleWarnings.jpg)

 Analyzers For Optimizely CMS will also warn about when an attribute is expected but not found.
-(For example on Initializable modules.)
+(For example on Initializable modules, content types, scheduled jobs.)
+Read more on available analyzers below.

 ## No hard dependencies